 Nursing is a challenging, innovative, and caring profession where you can make a real difference in the lives of your patients.

-Note: Practical Nursing is offered on our campuses in Winona and Red Wing.
+Note: The Associate of Science in Nursing is offered on our campuses in Winona and Red Wing.
 During clinical rotations, nursing students may be required to travel up to a 100-mile radius from their home campus.

 Continued Education Pathways